MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 Install-WindowsFeature hyper-v
 ```

-<a name=nest></a>If the container host itself is a Hyper-V virtual machine, and will also be hosting Hyper-V containers, nested virtualization needs to be enabled before the Hyper-V role can be installed.
+<a name=nest></a>If the container host itself is a Hyper-V virtual machine, and will also be hosting Hyper-V containers, nested virtualization needs to be enabled.
 This can be completed with the following PowerShell Command.

 > The virtual machines must be turned off when running this command.